jigpu/linuxwacom-wiki-archive/wiki/Coding_Style.md

 -   Tab is set to 8 characters
 -   Default indentation is one tab
--   Indentation with tabs and remaining spaces to lign up code where necessary.
+-   Indentation with tabs and remaining spaces to align up code where necessary.
 Example below shows tabs with "*&gt;----*" and spaces with "*.*".